Art is Our Passion

-Retiring from public school in 2016, Tricia now has turned her talents in the Art education field to running a full curriculum of art classes in a variety of media at Figure 8 Ink.
+Retiring from public school in June 2016, Tricia now has turned her talents in the Art education field to running a full curriculum of art classes in a variety of media at Figure 8 Ink.
 She has designed and built a beautiful classroom in her new building that is the culmination of over a decade of teaching, including the last 5 years teaching privately at the Studio.
 There are avenues and materials to explore for any most projects that can be imagined.
-She continues to lead community art shows, paint party events, volunteer activities, and annual international art education trips.
-She was featured artist at Fredericksburg’s Annual Via Colori chalk art festival 2016, a judge in the annual Zombie Walk event 2016, and a vendor at the Art Attack and Earth Day Festivals.
+She continues to lead community art shows, paint party events, private art parties, volunteer activities, and annual international art education trips.
+She was the featured artist at Fredericksburg's Annual Via Colori chalk art festival in 2016, a judge in the annual Zombie Walk event 2016, and a vendor at the Art Attack and Earth Day Festivals for many years.

 Tricia also received several awards at Tattoo Conventions in 2016, including 1st Runner Up at the Miss RVA Tattoo and Arts Expo Pinup Competition, as well as winning both awards at the same event for Best Hair and Best Make-Up.
 She also won 1st Runner Up at the D.C.
 Tattoo Arts Expo 2017, and also Best in Show Skate Deck Design for 2017 at the DC Expo.
 Figure 8 Ink Studios won the prestigious title of “Best in the Burg” Tattoo Shop 2020, a community voted contest run by the Free Lance Star local paper.